-- (4) The Group acquired 2,000 thousand shares of Ausenior Information Co., Ltd., an unlisted company, in the first quarter of 2022 at a cost of NT\$26,000 thousand. - (5) The Group acquired 4 thousand shares of stock dividend from retained earnings of Genesis Technology Inc., a TPEX-listed company, in the third quarter of 2022. - (6) The Group acquired 1 thousand shares of stock dividend from retained earnings of Dimerco Data System Corporation, a TPEX-listed company, in the fourth quarter of 2022. - (7) LOLA Technology Inc. held by The Group reduced its capital, at a ratio of 45.593%, and refunded a sum of NT\$6,611 thousand on December 8, 2022. - (8) The Group recognized NT\$10,560 thousand and NT\$3,839 thousand of dividend income for the years ended December 31, 2022 and 2021, respectively from investments in equity instruments at fair value through other comprehensive income held in possession.
-This income was related to investments that remained in possession as at the balance sheet date. - (9) None of the Group's financial assets at fair value through other comprehensive income was placed as collateral. - 4.
-Notes receivable
+- (1) The Group acquired 2,000 thousand shares of Ausenior Information Co., Ltd., an unlisted company, in the first quarter of 2022 at a cost of NT\$26,000 thousand. - (2) The Group acquired 4 thousand shares of stock dividend from retained earnings of Genesis Technology Inc., a TPEX-listed company, in the third quarter of 2022. - (3) The Group acquired 1 thousand shares of stock dividend from retained earnings of Dimerco Data System Corporation, a TPEX-listed company, in the fourth quarter of 2022. - (4) LOLA Technology Inc. held by The Group reduced its capital, at a ratio of 45.593%, and refunded a sum of NT\$6,611 thousand on December 6, 2022. - (5) The Group acquired 800 thousand shares of Azalea Technology Inc., an unlisted company, in the first quarter of 2023, at a cost of NT\$8,000 thousand. - (6) Considering the investment strategy, in the first quarter of 2023, the Group decided to sell the shares of Dimerco Data System Corporation, a TPEX listed company, which was previously classified as investments in equity instruments at fair value through other comprehensive income.
+The disposal proceeds amounted to NT\$2,720 thousand.